J: Jowett - Jungle Boy

 We have just half a dozen bouts recorded for Brendan Joyce in the early 1960s, all of them in Smethwick.

-Doug Joyce (Whipper Wilson)
+Doug Joyce (also known as Whipper Wilson)

 Doug Joyce was the Canadian-born mid-heavyweight title challenger from Rushden, the rule-bending brother of rule-abiding Ken.
 He was also mischieviously and misleadingly billed also as Whipper Wilson, deliberately to confuse with fellow Canadian world champion Whipper Billy Watson.
 One of Doug’s major claims to fame was the time he flew headlong out of the ring in a televised bout only to smash right into Kent Walton causing him to have three stitches in the wound.